html-graph/html-graph.github.io/content/_index.md

   priority: 1
 ---

-**HTMLGraph** is a graph visualization library that enables rich node customization using HTML elements.
+**HTMLGraph** is a graph visualization library that enables rich nodes customization using HTML elements.
 It allows you to create interactive and dynamic graphs by incorporating complete HTML content within nodes - perfect for building complex visualizations with custom UI components, styled content, and interactive elements.